CMSDAS/root-short-exercise/_episodes/10-analysis-physics.md

 - "The following steps will show in a hands-on the use of RDataFrame in an actual analysis"
 ---

-> This analysis shows you how an analysis with CMS NanoAOD files and RDataFrame can be performed, from the inital files to the result plots.
+> This section shows you how an analysis with CMS NanoAOD files and RDataFrame can be performed, from the inital files to the result plots.
 {: .testimonial}

 ## Signal process